Delaware Court Records

 The Family Court is an independent arm of Delaware’s Court system with exclusive authority over all family and juvenile matters that occur in the state, as authorized by Article VI, Section I of the Delaware constitution.
 Delaware has a family court in each of its three counties:

 The New Castle County serves as the Family Court’s administrative office and the main office of the Chief Judge.
 Each county has a specific number of judges who preside over family and juvenile cases.
-The Courthouses have similar structures and functions and operate under certain rules and statutes which guide the cases the Court can handle.
+The Courthouses have similar structures and functions and operate under certain rules and statutes that guide the cases the court can handle.

 Delaware’s Family Court has original jurisdiction over most civil and criminal cases perpetrated by persons under 18 years of age (juveniles), children, spouses, and persons related by blood or marriage.